-We consult our dear friend, our trusted expert wine aficionado go-to, for wine pairing guidance when serving turkey.
+We consult a dear friend, our trusted expert wine aficionado go-to, for wine pairing guidance when serving turkey.

-For white wine drinkers, he suggests dry Chardonnay, white Zinfandel or Riesling.
+For white wine drinkers, he suggests a dry Chardonnay, white Zinfandel or Riesling.

 A good Pinot Noir will please the palette of the red wine drinker.

 I always get a big chuckle out of the “Party, party” episode of Frasier.